achaman2/truly_shift_invariant_cnns/README.md

 This repository contains our code in PyTorch to implement APS.

-# Usage
+# CIFAR-10 training
-The following command runs our implementation on CIFAR-10 dataset
+The following command runs our implementation on CIFAR-10 dataset.

 ```
 cd cifar10_exps